sensu/sensu-docs/content/sensu-go/5.5/reference/checks.md

 |interval    |      |
 -------------|------
-description  | The frequency in seconds the check is executed. required     | true (unless `cron` is configured) type         | Integer example      | {{< highlight shell >}}"interval": 60{{< /highlight >}}
+description  | How often the check is executed, in seconds required     | true (unless `cron` is configured) type         | Integer example      | {{< highlight shell >}}"interval": 60{{< /highlight >}}

 |cron        |      |
 -------------|------
-description  | When the check should be executed, using the [cron syntax][14] or [these predefined schedules][15]. required     | true (unless `interval` is configured) type         | String example      | {{< highlight shell >}}"cron": "0 0 * * *"{{< /highlight >}}
+description  | When the check should be executed, using [cron syntax][14] or [these predefined schedules][15]. required     | true (unless `interval` is configured) type         | String example      | {{< highlight shell >}}"cron": "0 0 * * *"{{< /highlight >}}